rob-blackbourn/babel-operator-overload-plugin/README.md

 A Babel plugin for operator overloading.

+## Warning

-Warning: This is the first babel plugin I have written, so your mileage may vary.
+This is the first babel plugin I have written, so your mileage may vary.

+## Help

+I would appreciate any help!

 ## Usage